epccs/RPUadpt/Remote/README.md

 {"rxBuffer":[{"data":"0x4"},{"data":"0x0"}]}
 ```

+Above used an RPUftdi shield, connected to an RPUpi shield at address '1'.
+The shields were each mounted on an RPUno loaded with i2c-debug firmware.

 Second value in rxBuffer has shutdown_detected value (0 or 1).
 It is cleared when reading.

 ## Notes